 Nutrition Science (MS)

-The master’s degree in Nutrition Science is a 33-credit hour program that offers a diversity of courses so students can develop a curriculum that is matched to their specific interests.
+The master’s degree in Nutrition Science is a 33-credit-hour program that offers a diversity of courses so you can develop a curriculum that is matched to your specific interests.
 A research project culminating in a formal thesis is required.
-Students entering the program will need to identify a research advisor who will assist in forming a graduate committee that will provide guidance in identifying courses and will assist in the design, performance, analysis, and interpretation of their research.
-Students completing the degree program will be well-prepared for advanced graduate study (PhD or MD), as well as for employment opportunities in academics, private industry, or government.
+Students entering the program will need to identify a research advisor who will assist in forming a graduate committee that will provide guidance in identifying courses and will assist in the design, performance, analysis and interpretation of your research.
+Students completing the degree program will be well-prepared for advanced graduate study (PhD or MD), as well as for employment opportunities in academics, private industry or government.
 Moreover, the multidisciplinary training available will position graduates of the program to be leaders in the field of nutrition.

-The research project students will complete typifies the motto of the University of Memphis:
+The research project you'll complete typifies the motto of the University of Memphis:

-- Dreamers: Students are expected to develop with their advisor and committee a research project that is novel and will add to nutrition knowledge.
+- Dreamers: You're are expected to develop with your advisor and committee a research project that is novel and will add to nutrition knowledge.

-- Thinkers: Students will need to think about the design and performance of their research and the analysis and interpretation of their findings.
+- Thinkers: You will need to think about the design and performance of your research and the analysis and interpretation of your findings.

-- Doers: Importantly, students must be active participants in all phases of their research.
+- Doers: Importantly, you must be an active participant in all phases of your research.

 Nutrition is a broad field that spans multiple disciplines.
-Similarly, students entering the Nutrition Science program may have had previous training in various fields, bringing a diversity of backgrounds, expertise, and experiences.
+Similarly, students entering the Nutrition Science program may have had previous training in various fields, bringing a diversity of backgrounds, expertise and experiences.
 We are not searching for students with specific backgrounds.
-Instead, we are looking for students who want to be innovative, have a desire to learn, want to explore new areas of study, and to become leaders in the field of nutrition.
-We invite applications from all such students
+Instead, we are looking for students who want to be innovative, have a desire to learn, want to explore new areas of study and to become leaders in the field of nutrition.

 - Concentration: Nutrition Science